baseboxorg/Clean-Install-macOS-High-Sierra/README.md

 # Clean Install macOS High Sierra

+**Important**
-If you like to follow these instructions keep in mind that you need to use your own information (like username and folder locations).
+If you like to follow these instructions keep in mind that you need to use your own information like username and folder locations.
+I use Dropbox for backup/restore and also my symlinked files (like gitconfig and some dotiles) are located on Dropbox.

 ---